Drying Factor - DFAC

 Example of a lab drier with heating elements, fan and temperature indicator

 These are invaluable for creating a consistent environment in which to perform drying and shrinkage tests.

 Albany Slip DFAC dried disk

-This shows the soluble salts in the material and the characteristic cracking pattern of a low plasticity clay.
-Notice the edges have peeled badly during cutting, this is characteristic of very low plasticity.
+This shows the soluble salts in the material and the characteristic cracking pattern of a DFAC test disk when made from a low plasticity clay.
+Notice the edges have peeled badly during cutting, this is characteristic of very low plasticity clays.

 A DFAC drying test disk of a terra cotta pottery clay from St. Ignacio, Sinaloa, Mexico